-For example, when planning new hospitals, the question "How good is health care in the northeast of a given country?" is not precise enough and may result in data being collected for specific localities and regions that are not actually relevant.
+For example, when planning new hospitals, the question "How good is health care in the northeast of a given country?" is not precise enough and may result in data being collected for spe-Considering these exemplary and additional questions, the choice cific localities and regions that are not actually relevant.
 A better question is "What is the need for additional hospitals in District XY?"; an even better and more precise formulation might be "For each municipality in District XY, how long is the walking distance to the nearest hospital?" or "For each hospital in District XY, for how many people is this the nearest (by walking distance) hospital and what is its capacity?"
 The search for suitable data can be started by visiting the (open) data portals mentioned in the > Fact Sheet Data Sources and by accessing the KfW Open-Data Platform currently under development.
-According to the information needs of the respective project, the search can then be continued towards more targeted sources and more specialized portals.
+According to the information needs of the respective project, the search can then be continued towards more targeted sources and more specialized